 It does not have a built-in support for x86 instructions.
 It is a generic assembler that can be used in place of flat assembler 1 in

 applications where only the pure macroinstruction engine is needed instead of x86 encoder, for example when an instruction set for a different architecture is defined through macroinstructions.
+However it still has the ability of self-hosting, thanks to the included set of macroinstructions implementing basic x86 instructions and formats.

 This is an early release that contains executables for Windows and Linux.